 Coronate is in a "proof-of-concept" phase.
 It should work fine, but it's optimized for small groups and specific conditions.
 Adding features, even small ones, is time consuming, so work is prioritized based on the real-world needs of its users.
 If you would like to contribute your feature ideas, it's easy!

 You can also download the standalone version.
 It is literally the same code as the web version, except it’s wrapped in Electron.
 The main reason to use the standalone version is it separates your data from a specific browser.

 ♟ How to use it

-Tournaments use the Swiss-style system.
+Coronate tournaments use the Swiss-style system.
 For the unfamiliar, my article on running your first chess tournament can explain how the logistics work.
 While understanding those is helpful, Coronate should effortlessly manage the nitty-gritty for you.